Prospective ECE Students

 - Admission Information

 Admission to Purdue for undergraduate study in engineering is handled by the Office of Admissions.
 International students may also need to work with the office of International Students and Scholars (ISS).
-Transfer students should work with Admissions to see if they have satisfied First Year Engineering requirements and are eligible to apply for admission into a professional school.
+Transfer students should work with Admissions to see if they are eligible to apply for admission into a professional school.
 Additional information can be found on the Engineering Transfer Criteria page.

 - Transfer Credit